 Scaling and cleaning

-It is important to remove plaque and calculus to restore periodontal health.
+Removing plaque and calculus can help restore periodontal health.

 A number of medicated mouthwashes and other treatments are available.